1968 Alabama Crimson Tide football team: Clemson

 At Denny Stadium, the Crimson Tide narrowly defeated the Tigers of the Atlantic Coast Conference 21–14.
 Alabama took an early 14–0 lead with a pair of first-quarter touchdowns.
 The first came on a 40-yard Donnie Sutton reception from Scott Hunter and the second on a 13-yard Buddy Seay run.
 Clemson responded and tied the game 14–14 with touchdowns in each of the next two quarters.
 Buddy Gore scored first in the second quarter on a three-yard run and was followed with a six-yard Billy Ammons touchdown pass to Ray Yauger in the third.

 Alabama retook the lead in the fourth on a 30-yard Hunter touchdown pass to George Ranager that made the score 21–14.
 Clemson then drove the ball late to the Crimson Tide 41-yard line only to have Ammons throw an interception late that sealed the Alabama victory.
-The victory improved Alabama's all-time record against Clemson to 9–3.